renatolinsdigital/javascript-quickstart/README.md

 - **With `defer`**: JavaScript is executed after the HTML is fully parsed, but still maintains the order of appearance.
 - **With `async`**: JavaScript executes as soon as it’s ready, potentially out of order.

+Here's a revised version of your text for clarity and conciseness:

-Best Practice tip: For scripts that rely on the DOM or need to manipulate the page after it's fully loaded, use the `defer` attribute to ensure non-blocking behavior and consistent execution order.
+**Best Practice Tip:** For scripts that rely on the DOM or need to manipulate the page after it has fully loaded, use the `defer` attribute.
+This ensures non-blocking behavior and a consistent execution order.
+To further prevent your scripts from blocking the loading of any visual elements on the page, place the `<script>` tag right before the closing `</body>` tag in your HTML.

 ---